exponea/exponea-ios-sdk/Documentation/app-inbox.md

 To prevent large data transfers on each fetch, the SDK stores the App Inbox locally and loads incrementally.
 The first fetch will transfer the entire App Inbox, but subsequent fetches will only transfer new messages.

-The App Inbox assigned to the current customer can be fetched as follows:
+The App Inbox assigned to the current customer can be fetched with `fetchAppInbox` or `fetchAppInboxMessages`.
+Both use the appropriate authorization (Stream JWT for Data Hub, Customer Token for Engagement when `advancedAuthEnabled` is true):

 ```swift
 Exponea.shared.fetchAppInbox { result in